Parse Trees Guided LLM Prompt Compression: Introduction

 Apart from extensive experiments and in-depth analysis, the main technical contributions are as follows: \begin{itemize}[leftmargin=*] \item This work introduces parse trees, a kind of linguistic rules and text patterns, to guide the prompt compression process for the first time in literature.
 For this purpose, we transform the prompt compression problem of selecting tokens into the tree constructing and pruning problem. \item To capture the global structure, we propose to construct a global tree for the original prompt based on the dependency of sentences, paragraphs, and sections.
 And we further propose the novel root-ward propagation and leaf-ward propagation to adjust the value of nodes in the tree.
 Both techniques are motivated by the human writing logic. \item Unlike sequentially evaluating and removing unimportant parts as previous methods done, a new recursive algorithm is developed to remove the unimportant parts of original prompt by pruning over the global tree.
-And with the help of the global tree, it becomes reasonable to adopt local approximated information entropy, thereby saving computational cost compared to using global information entropy. \item To benefit future research, the code is freely available at \url{https://github.com/LengendaryHippopotamus/PartPrompt} \end{itemize}
+And with the help of the global tree, it becomes reasonable to adopt local approximated information entropy, thereby saving computational cost compared to using global information entropy. \item To conduct comprehensive experiments, we newly create one, re-crawl two, and re-clean one prompt compression benchmark datasets.
+To benefit future research, the source code along with all datasets are freely available at \url{https://github.com/LengendaryHippopotamus/PartPrompt}. \end{itemize}